integratop/gitlab-org-charts-mirror/doc/development/readiness/_index.md

 1. Reuse an existing community or vendor chart.
 1. Fork an existing community or vendor chart.
-1. Add a new GitLab owned (sub)chart.
+1. Add a new GitLab-owned chart and maintain it as dependency of GitLab chart.

 ### Community or vendor charts